 And I was sick of questioning myself for what I might have done to have caused our son to be autistic in the first place, whether it be by vaccinating him, by feeding him the wrong foods, or by living in an area with too much pollution.
 Every other kid around us with the same conditions did not develop autism so that just felt downright unfair and cruel.

 DIR/Floortime was a breath of fresh air.
 We just watched what our son was interested in then joined him in his play—no matter what that looked like.
 At the time it was following our wandering son around the room, presenting him with various toys and items until he explored one.
 The toy might have even been one or both of us.
 Once our son was regulated and attentive with an activity, even for a second, we could get his engagement by joining him in his activity and we might even get a back-and-forth interaction going of gestures, glances, body language, sounds or words.

 With coaching from DIR/Floortime certified practitioners we learned how to harness our child’s interests to help push him up the developmental ladder by challenging him with the slightest bit of variation in what he would already have mastered.
 By pushing him a little bit when he was engaged and happy, we could help him figure out something new.

 The more I learned about the DIR model, the more convinced I became.
 The DIR model took the latest research that all learning is based on affect, and took a bottom-up approach by looking at the child from birth forward.

-Children and adults of all ages can benefit from this approach, but the DIR® Model also shows us how to notice problems in development much earlier in order to intervene before our children “fall into” their own isolated world because they are lacking our appropriate support and guidance.
+Children and adults of all ages can benefit from this approach, but the DIR model also shows us how to notice red flags in development much earlier in order to facilitate social development before our children “fall into” their own isolated world because they are lacking our appropriate support and guidance.